 With a monthly membership added on top, the Echelon Stride will cost you $1,338.99 - you’ll then be billed $39.99 a month for the ongoing membership if you want it to continue.
 Or, if you’d prefer, you could pay $1,699.98 for the treadmill and an annual membership.

 Cheaper still is the new Mobvoi Home running machine also released in early September.
 It costs just $450, but it isn't as feature rich and has a smaller running surface, which means it’s best for walking and light jogging, rather than all-out running, sprinting and interval training.

 Echelon makes one of the world’s best exercise bikes for spin workouts at home, the Echelon Smart Connect EX3 Max Bike, and like the bike the Stride appears reasonably priced considering what’s on offer.
 It’ll monitor pulse, distance, incline, time, speed and calories, in a similar way to fitness trackers, displaying it all on an 18.5-inch touchscreen.
 It’s smaller than the new Peloton’s 23.5-inch display, but it’s still generous.

 You have little space: The Echelon Stride is a folding treadmill

-The Peloton treadmill doesn’t have a folding design, but it is a smaller design for Peloton (the brand says its about the length of a small couch).
-The Echelon Stride does fold up when not in use, and has a three-step automatic folding feature that would suit smaller homes where space is more of a premium.
+So here's a very big reason to choose the Echelon Stride over the Peloton Tread: the new Peloton treadmill doesn’t have a folding design, but it is a smaller design for Peloton (the brand says its about the length of a small couch).
+By contrast, the Echelon Stride folds up when not in use, and has a three-step automatic folding feature that would suit smaller homes where space is more of a premium.